schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: unicodes

-		List of String‚ with the hex Unicode values of glyph, if encoded.
+		List of Strings‚ with the hex Unicode values of glyph, if encoded.

-		:type: str
+		:type: list